JanssenProject/jans/docs/admin/terraform/README.md

     }
     ```

-7. You can validate your terraform syntax using `terraform validate`
+7. You can validate your Terraform syntax using `terraform validate`

 8. Apply changes using `terraform apply` and enter `yes`